borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 numbers.push(32); // [32]
 ```

-It is possible to describe multiple types with the pipe operator `|`
+It is possible to describe multiple types with the pipe operator `|`.
+In terms of TypeScript, this is called _union_.

 ```ts
 let mix: (string | number)[] = [];